alozano-77/AWS-SAA-C02-Course/README.md

 - HA, Durable, PUB/SUB messaging service.
 - Public AWS service meaning to access it, you need network connectivity with the Public AWS endpoints.
+The benefit of this is that it becomes accessible from anywhere that has that network connectivity.
-- Coordinates sending and delivering of messages up to 256KB in size.
+- Coordinates sending and delivering of messages: payloads that are up to 256KB in size.
   - Messages are not designed for large binary files.
 - SNS topics are the base entity of SNS.
   - Permissions are controlled and configuration for SNS is defined.
-- Publisher sends messages to a topic.
+- Publisher sends messages to a **topic**.
   - Topics have subscribers which receive messages.
 - Subscribers receive all of the messages sent to the Topic.
-  - Subscribers can be HTTP and HTTPS endpoints, emails, or SQS queues.
+  - Subscribers can be HTTP and HTTPS endpoints, emails, or SQS queues, Mobile Push Notifications, SMS Messages and Lambda.
+- SNS is used across AWS products and services for notifications.
+For instance, CloudWatch uses it when alarms change state; CloudFormation uses it when stacks change state; Auto Scaling Groups can even be configured to send notifications to a topic when a scaling event occurs.
   - Filters can be applied to limit messages sent to subscribers.
 - Fanout allows for a single SNS topic with multiple SQS queues as subscribers.
   - Can create multiple related workflows.